 a key position in defence The fullback position has always been a purely defensive role, with the ability to accelerate and change direction quickly with the aim of stopping the full-forward from getting the ball and scoring.The fullback often starts a chain of passes up the ground move the ball out of the back and down the field quickly.
 The defensive aspect of the position remains important.
 Spoiling the ball is also of utmost importance.
 The fullback often kicks the ball back into play after a point has been scored, although some teams prefer a midfielder or the back pockets for this role, freeing the (typically taller) fullback player to attempt to mark the kick in.

 a playing position deep in defence Either of the two players who defend the areas on either side of the goal front.Back pocket players need to have good spoiling skills and usually, quality back-pockets are noted for their hardness.They generally play on the smaller, faster forward pockets and let the fullback play on the stronger full forward.
 Some are small, fast players, whose role is to clear a loose ball from defence or play on a forward of similar size and speed.
 Others are 'mid-sized' defenders, with enough height and strength to contest or spoil marks and enough mobility to fulfil the first role.
-It is not an exclusive position.
-Tall defenders, for example the full back or centre half-back may play in the back pocket to match up effectively on a tall forward playing in the forward pocket.

 a position on the half-back line The half-back line consists of two half-back flankers and the centre half-back.
 This was traditionally a defensive position, where reliability and toughness were more important than attacking flair.
 In the modern game, these attributes are combined with the ability to run and carry the ball as well as take on the opposition in a counter-attacking style.
 They are the first line of defence and key players in winning the ball, creating and assisting in attack.